 While the timetable is pretty reliable, the trains themselves do vary a lot in quality.
 Some are a time travel trip back to the sixties with their outdated compartments and windows that are stuck shut.
 Others are surprisingly modern with bicycle racks and open, modern carriages.
 It’s a lottery which one you’ll get, however.

-Enjoy your travels around Montenegro!
-Send me a message if you need any further info on getting public transport around the place.
+Enjoy your travels!
+Send me a message if you need any further info on getting public transport around Montenegro.

 Hello Kate,